proxytranslation/user-docs/easyling-intro.md

-# What is easyling?
+# What is Easyling?

 Easyling is fundamentally a cloud-based translation proxy solution designed to make websites available in several languages.
 Easily.

 **What does it mean?**
 If you are a **business owner**, it can help you reach a wider customer-base through providing information to your potential customers in their native language.
 What's more, you can do more than just translating the text on your website, you can ***localize*** it: you can also adapt your message, the images displayed, or even your product range offered to the targeted culture.
 And all this without the need of heavy upfront investment in IT infrastructure and personnel, and the hassle with regular maintenance and upgrade.
 Easyling takes care of the IT part, so that you could concentrate on the content - and growing your business.